Recent Research

 513-556-3100

-Dr. Donglu Shi conducted his dissertation research on superconducting critical current density of metallic superconductors (Nb3Al, Nb3Si, Nb3Sn) under high magnetic field (23 T) at MIT Francis Bitter Magnet Laboratory.
-His research dealt with design of alloys, melt spinning, structural transformations, crystallization mechanisms, mechanical and physical properties of rapidly solidified metallic glasses (Fe-Ni-B) and A-15 superconductors.
+Dr. Donglu Shi conducted his dissertation research at MIT Francis Bitter Magnet Laboratory on critical current density of Nb-based metallic superconductors under high magnetic field of 23 T. His research was foucused on design of alloys, melt spinning, structural transformations, crystallization mechanisms, mechanical and physical properties of rapidly solidified metallic glasses and A-15 superconductors.
 After receiving PhD, he moved on to study high-temperature ceramic superconductors as a Staff Scientist (first year as postdoc) in the Materials Science Division of Argonne National Laboratory for a period of eight years.
-His research efforts were focused on investigating the vortex state dynamics and flux pinning mechanisms of type II superconducting materials for achieving high critical current density in energy storage and power transmission.
-At Argonne, he served as a Principal Investigator for a Department of Energy program focused on electronic materials during this time.
+His research efforts were focused on investigating the vortex state dynamics and flux pinning mechanisms of type II superconductors for achieving high critical current density in energy storage and power transmission.
+At Argonne, he was a Principal Investigator for a Department of Energy program on electronic materials during this time.